-1.1 Members approve further expenditure of up to £10,000 from the Housing Revenue Account in the development of two separate companies in a consortium arrangement to deliver Careline services county wide from April 2014.
-The detail of the expenditure to be approved by the Chairman of the Housing and Community Services Committee.
+- 1.1 Members approve in principle the creation of two separate companies in a consortium arrangement to deliver Careline services county wide from April 2014. - 1.2 Members approve that a further progress and decision report be brought back before the Committee to its November 2013 meeting.